What are quality gates and why should you have them?

 • Quality gates are also a communication tool for the PM.
 With the help of checklists that have to be prepared for a quality gate, the project manager is able to communicate the current status of the project in a matter-of-fact way, leaving no room for interpretation.

-• From my own experience I can tell you that quality gates also have a positive impact on the quality of the project manager’s work and because they raise accountability.
+• From my own experience I can tell you that quality gates also have a positive impact on the quality of the project manager’s work because they raise accountability.
 Why?
 Because you know that in the upcoming QG you’ll have to “let your pants down” and give an honest picture of your project.
 So, you want to make sure the picture looks nice 🙂

 Benefits for the organization: